alyimran/Android-SDK/verification-without-ocr/README.md

 	    <version>1.0.1</version>
 </dependency>
 ```

+### SDK Installation Guide
+If you want to use the module integration approch, here are the steps to do so.

+1. Select File → New → New Module → Import .aar package from top menu of Android Studio.
+2. Select the provided 'shuftipro-sdk.aar' file.
+3. Right click on 'app module' → Select 'Module setting'.
+4. Select 'Dependencies' from the right pane.
+5. Select '+' icon from the top right corner → select 'module dependency' → select 'shuftipro-sdk'.

 ## Verifications:
 Shufti Pro offers 4 Verification services without OCR on its Mobile SDK.
 You can either choose all 4 of them or can opt to use only one of them for mobile verification of your customers/users.